Did you know that 70% of online shoppers abandon their carts?

 10 best practices for your shopping cart pages

 Just moments before your visitors proceed to checkout, they’ll land on your cart page which has one sole mission: lead your visitors to actually pay.

-In order to help them do so, you’re mission is to clearly display all the relevant information regarding the product.
+In order to help them do so, your mission is to clearly display all the relevant information regarding the product.

-What’s for sure though is that visitors love harmony and clear designs when it comes to UX.
+One thing that we do know for sure is that visitors love harmony and clear designs when it comes to UX.